 Thank you for the day you were born.

 For those nine months of nausea, fatigue, and stretch marks.
 For the growing number on the scale and for clothes that stopped fitting.
 For the extra hormones, the hair loss, and the skin breakouts.
 Because it all led up to the opportunity and gift of bringing life into this world.
 Thank you for letting me feel you grow and move inside me.
 For showing me, in a physical aspect through labor, that the worst kind of pain can bring the greatest amount of joy.
 The day I looked into your eyes and heard you cry for the first time will always be counted as one of my best memories.

 Thank you for being alive.

 For needing me, from the 2 a.m. newborn cries and the toddler tantrums to the future teenage trials.
 For the daily messes, dirty laundry, and sleepless nights.
 For the crumbs.
 For the smears on the window.
-For making the living room look like it needs vacuumed again, five minutes after I just did.
+For making the living room look like it needs to be vacuumed again, five minutes after I just did it.
 Thank you for bringing me piles of books to read, even when I’m tired.
 Thank you for snuggling in my arms when you are sick.
 Thank you for each and every little sign that you exist.

 Thank you for teaching me some of life’s greatest lessons.

 For making me grow as a human.
 For showing me what it means to be selfless, to give of myself, and to really love.
 Thank you for making me a stronger person, while giving me a softer heart.
 For restoring my faith and helping me learn to look outside of myself for the answers.

 Because of you, I get to see the world differently.
 Waking up on Christmas morning, watching snowflakes fall, baking cookies, running through sprinklers, blowing bubbles, and watching fireworks light up the summer sky.
 Because of you, these simple moments are suddenly more precious and more beautiful than ever before.